filipvanlaenen/large_binomials/README.md

 Installation
 ------------

-Do the following to install this gem:

-1. Make a clone of the repository
-2. Build the gem: `gem build large_binomials.gemspec`
-3. Install the gem: `gem install ./large_binomials-0.9.gem`
+You can install this gem from RubyGems doing the following:

+	gem install large_binomials

 Usage
 -----